cloudtransformer/umbraco-bitly-url-shortener/readme.md

 To raise a new bug, create an [issue](https://github.com/agebase/umbraco-bitly-url-shortener/issues) on the Github repository.
 To fix a bug or add new features, fork the repository and send a [pull request](https://github.com/agebase/umbraco-bitly-url-shortener/pulls) with your changes.
 Feel free to add ideas to the repository's [issues](https://github.com/agebase/umbraco-bitly-url-shortener/issues) list if you would to discuss anything related to the package.

-## Developing

-Amend files within the following folder to make adjustments or enhancements to the package:

-    Source

 ## Publishing

 Remember to include all necessary files within the package.xml file.
 Run the following script, entering the new version number when prompted to created a published version of the package: